turbo9team/turbo9/README.md

   + Microarchitecture design
   + RTL & Microcode development
 - 15 years of industry experience in ASIC design
-- Bachelors in Electrical Engineering from University of Florida 2008
+- Bachelor's Degree in Electrical Engineering from University of Florida 2008
-- Masters in Electrical Engineering from University of Florida in 2022
+- Master's Degree in Electrical Engineering from University of Florida in 2022
 - Currently pursuing a PhD from University of Florida
-- Masters thesis: _A Compact & Efficient Microprocessor IP for SoC Sub-Blocks and Mixed-Signal ASICs_
+- Master's Thesis: _A Compact & Efficient Microprocessor IP for SoC Sub-Blocks and Mixed-Signal ASICs_

 ### Michael Rywalt
 ![Michael Rywalt](./docs/images/michael.png)